 A. For the 2021-2022 school year, students will be allowed to carry backpacks.
 We encourage students purchase backpacks that has a compartment to store their Chromebook.
 Lockers will not be available this school year.

 Q. Are students allowed to have parties or bring food for other students?

 A. Class parties are not allowed in school.
 Food, drinks, ice, snacks, gum, candy, etc. are NOT allowed in classrooms.
 No food may be ordered from outside vendors to be delivered to the school.
 Parents are not allowed to bring food, snacks or drinks for students other than their own.

 A. Yes.
 Students who are interested in breakfast can report to the cafeteria at 8:45 when the gate opens.
 For the 2021-2022 school year, every student received free breakfast and lunch.

 Q. What time does school begin?

-A. School begins at 9:20 and ends at 4:00 p.m (Wednesday 3:00 pm).
+A. School begins at 9:00 and ends at 4:00 p.m (Wednesday 3:00 pm).
 We have several bells that the students will need to listen for.
-When students arrive on campus, they either go to the gym - 6th & 7th graders, the picnic area - 8th graders, or to the cafeteria - all students interested in eating breakfast.
-The 1st bell rings at 9:05 a.m releasing them to their homeroom class.
-The tardy bell rings at 9:20 a.m in which our school day begins at that time.
-We begin our staggered dismissal around 3:55 p.m.
+When students arrive on campus, they will go straight to either breakfast or the holding area for their grade level.
+Students interested in getting breakfast will report to the cafeteria first then report to class.
+We begin our staggered dismissal around 4:00 p.m.
 Students need to know how they will get home each day.

 Q. Can my student ride a bicycle to school?